Jeffersonville Limestone

 The Devonian Jeffersonville Limestone is a mapped bedrock unit in Indiana and Kentucky.
 It is highly fossiliferous.
+The Vernon Fork Member contains Volcanic ash associated with the Tioga Bentonites.

 Description

 The Jeffersonville is a coarse grained, dark gray, thick bedded, fossiliferous limestone.

 R. D. Perkins (1963) divided the Jeffersonville into five zones based on petrology and fossil content, and these are summarized below (in stratigraphic order):